medic/medic-docs/configuration/best-practices.md

 **3.** The second line of text is the **title** of the Task.

-**4.** If a task is due in 4 days or less, the **number of days left** for the Task to be completed appears here.
-If a Task is due today or is overdue, the due date will appear in red.
-Tasks are listed in order of due date.
+**4.** If a task is due soon, the **number of days left** for the Task to be completed appears here.
+Tasks due today and overdue tasks that can still be done are defaulted to "Due today".
+These labels are configurable to make sure it is clear to CHWs that all visible tasks can be done at any time.

 *Note: The icons and titles that we choose for Tasks remain the same when they become Reports.*